cocreators-ee/aperture-control/README.md

 .\setup.ps1 username/aperture-control
 ```

-It seems Windows installations by default block PowerShell scripts, which is pretty weird considering they want to promote the tool as "the" scripting tool for Windows, which is why you need to unrestrict the execution policy before running Aperture Control.
+Note: It seems Windows installations by default block PowerShell scripts, which is pretty weird considering they want to promote the tool as "the" scripting tool for Windows, but that's why you need to unrestrict the execution policy before running Aperture Control.

 Simply what happens is that it downloads the [setup.ps1](./setup.ps1) -script and executes it with your repository as the argument so it knows where to download your configuration.
+This downloads your configuration, runs it, and sets a scheduled task to check for updates hourly.

 Alternatively, if you don't want your configuration to be public, just copy it from your favorite secure storage, and run the `run-ac-recipes.ps1` -script as Administrator.